flock-community/zod-endpoints/readme.md

 # Zod-router
-Zod-router is a contract first strict typed router.
-For building Http services with TypeScript in Deno of Node.

-By defining your
-Zod-router is a typesafe http router for defining and matching requests and responses.
-Zod router is designed to define a strict contract between client and server.

-Zod router defines a http object as a zod object.
-It  uses the parse functionality to match a request with the corresponding route (request/responses).
+Zod-router is a contract first strict typed router for building http services with TypeScript.
+By defining the router as a typed schema all the incoming traffic to the service can be validated against it.
+The compiler can be leveraged to check of the input of the service is sound.
+At runtime requests can be early terminated which makes the service more efficient.
+This narrows down the problem space the focus can be on defining business logic instead of input validation and error handling.
+On the other hand te schema can be used as a contract between consumer and producer.
+This can be used to communicate the interface of the service.
+Drivers can be generate from the contract which ensures proper communication.

 ## Simplified model